ShroomySquid/IRC/README.md

 # IRC -- Internet Relay Protocol

 This program is a server made following the IRC protocol.
 It has the standard features of an IRC server: you can send messages, create and join channels, change permissions, etc.
 It is specifically made to work with the Weechat client, but it also work well with netcat.
-It is specifically made to run on MacOS.
+The server is compatible with MacOS and linux.

 This project is part of the 42 Quebec cursus and was made with the cooperation of [joeroeg](https://github.com/joeroeg).